system-er/Godot3DInterpreter/README.md

 ```
 GO "X 42
 ```
-and the procedure will write 42 to Godot-output.
+and the procedure will write 42 to output.

 If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor of your choice others and load them with load.